WICON-RPTU/costmap_converter/README.md

 ## Usage

-The `costmap_converter` package provides plugins and standalone nodes to convert costmap data into dynamic obstacles.
+The `costmap_converter` package provides plugins and standalone nodes to convert costmap data into static & dynamic obstacles.
 Below are instructions for launching and integrating the package:

 ### Launching the Nodes